How to Prevent Identity Theft With 20 Essential Steps [Updated 2024]

 1. Choose a good password for your online accounts

-Don’t use your birth date, phone number, social security number, family members name or your pet’s name – these can be easily guessed by a cyber attacker, usually just by looking over your social profiles.
+Don’t use your birth date, phone number, social security number, family members name or your pet’s name – these can be easily guessed by an attacker, usually just by looking over your social profiles.

 But how exactly are we supposed to do this, if we create so many online accounts?

-Instead, you can start using a password manager, such as LastPass.
+Instead, you can start using a password manager.
 It will remember all your passwords and store them in a secure way.
-This way, you’ll only have to remember one master password, the one for your main LastPass account.

 Think twice before publishing information about you.
 Everything that we post online will remain there and be available for everyone who wants to see it.